Going Above & Beyond on Accessibility

 Structure Your Content Logically

-Use headings to organize your content in a logical hierarchy.
-Since your Ovrture system is already designed with H1 for your main title, H2 for major sections, H3 for subsections, and so on, be sure to use these for wayfinding, and don’t skip any header levels.
+Use headings to organize your content in a logical hierarchy to optimize the donor experience.
+Your Ovrture system uses H1 for the main title, H2 for major sections, and H3 for subsections.
+Make sure to use these headers for navigation.
+Whenever possible, do not skip any header content areas.
 This structure helps screen reader users navigate your content more easily.

 Make Your PDFs Accessible